Direct line: 416.862.8171

 - laparoscopic surgery

-Her clients and co-counsel benefit from Jillian’s responsiveness and perseverance, as well as from her ability to skillfully distill complex medical information in order to best advance her clients’ interests.
+Jillian has been voted by her peers as a leading lawyer in the area of medical negligence in the Canadian Legal Lexpert Directory (2019,2020, 2021 and 2022), and is listed in the 2021 and 2022 Best Lawyers guide.
+She also sits on the College of Midwives of Ontario’s Registration and Inquiries, Complaints and Reports Committees.
+Her clients and co-counsel benefit from her responsiveness and perseverance, as well as from her ability to skillfully distill complex medical information in order to best advance her clients’ interests.
 Jillian’s familiarity with all facets of the health care system also equips her to assist health care consumers on matters involving consent, privacy and access to care.

 Jillian represents her clients in motions, trials and appeals at all levels of court, as well as in hearings, inquests and proceedings before the College of Physicians and Surgeons of Ontario, the Office of the Chief Coroner, the Health Professions Appeal and Review Board and the Health Services Appeal and Review Board.